muilyang12/WebGPU-Study/README.md

 # WebGPU Study

-- This repository is a collection of examples that render certain content on the canvas element using WebGPU.
+## Overview

-- The latest version of Chrome (starting from version 113) supports WebGPU, so the execution of the following link is possible.
-(For older versions, an update is required.)
+This repository is a collection of examples created using Canvas and **WebGPU**, a cutting-edge API for GPU programming in web environments.
+The projects cover foundational concepts such as 3D transformations, texture mapping, lighting, and instanced rendering.

 ## Technologies Used